Will new transport plan ease city’s peak-hour pedestrian crush?

-The transport strategies to help ease the city squeeze.
+The City of Melbourne's new transport strategy plans to ease the city squeeze.

 It’s 5pm on Collins Street and, like the famous 1955 John Brack painting of that name, a stream of office workers flows towards Spring Street, headed for train, tram and the comforts of home.
 But this is Melbourne in 2019, so in place of drab ’50s raincoats and gaunt Anglo faces, the procession is more interesting: a woman in a sari, a student in a red polo and backpack, a man in green short sleeves and fancy headphones.

 Among the homeward-bound are 26-year-old software engineers Smriti and Anes.
 Both enjoy the energy of this vibrant, thronging city, but Smriti has a few concerns over this particular intersection at Collins and Spring.